wp-plugins/woocommerce-paynl-payment-methods/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 2.3 =
+* Added new paymenbtmethods (Gezondheidsbon, Fashioncheque and podiumkadokaart)
+* Added a notice, in case CURL is not installed
+* Payment methods, that are not enabled in pay.nl cannot be activated in woocommerce
-= 2.2.9 =
+* Vat was not sent to pay.nl correctly in the product lines = 2.2.9 =
 * Removed cancel from the plugin to fix bugs refilling the cart